-The Learning Center provides extensive learning support services to individual students and classes at the College, including basic skills testing, exam proctoring, workshops in specialty subjects, and individual and small group academic assistance.
+The Learning Center provides extensive learning support services to individual students and classes at the College, including exam proctoring, workshops in specialty subjects, and individual and small group academic assistance.
 Professional and trained peer tutors provide assistance by appointment and on a walk-in basis.
-Extended Learning Center hours make it available to both day and evening students.
+Extended Learning Center hours make it available for both day and evening students.
 Similar services are provided at the Willimantic Center Library Learning Center.
 Online tutoring services are also available.